greenageinfo/greenageinfo.github.io/relocation/move-out.md

 * Handover parking stickers to the GOA office.
 If the stickers are stolen or destroyed, the resident will have to give an undertaking in writing about it.

 Collect receipt and security pass to allow entry of packers & movers.

+[Settling the accounts](/info/dues) by credit/debit card in GOA office will attract bank fees.

 **Important:** If the tenant moves out without completing move-out formalities, any pending dues will need to be cleared by the owner.
 Penalty will be levied against the flat for un-authroized move-out detected later.